Gallicchio-Lab/openmm_sdm_workflow/README.md

 ### SDM Workflow

-It's this package
+The package includes:

 ```
 cd $HOME/devel
 git clone https://github.com/egallicc/openmm_sdm_workflow.git
 ```

-For this tutorial we will use the structures stored under `openmm_sdm_workflow/tutorial` and modify the files under `openmm_sdm_workfklow/tutorial/scripts` to setup the simulations.
+In order to set up the simulations for this tutorual,  we will use the structures stored under `openmm_sdm_workflow/tutorial` and modify the files under `openmm_sdm_workfklow/tutorial/scripts`.

 ### SDM OpenMM plugin

-This is a plugin that implements a customized Langevin integrator to compute the alchemical potential in SDM.
+This plugin implements a customized Langevin integrator to compute the alchemical potential in SDM.

 ```
 cd $HOME/devel
 git clone https://github.com/rajatkrpal/openmm_sdm_plugin.git
 ```

-then follow the [installation instructions](https://github.com/rajatkrpal/openmm_sdm_plugin/blob/master/README.md) for this package.
+Follow the [installation instructions](https://github.com/rajatkrpal/openmm_sdm_plugin/blob/master/README.md) for this package.
 Point the `CMAKE_INSTALL_PREFIX` and `OPENMM_DIR` to the OpenMM installation directory (`$HOME/local/openmm-7.3.1` in this example).

 ### AGBNP OpenMM plugin

-This is a plugin that implements the AGBNP implicit solvent model in OpenMM
+This tutorial is conducted in the context of an implicit solvent.
+This plugin implements the AGBNP implicit solvent model in OpenMM.
+A tutorial with explicit solvent is in progress.

 ```
 cd $HOME/devel
 git clone https://github.com/egallicc/openmm_agbnp_plugin.git
 ```

-then follow the [installation instructions](https://github.com/egallicc/openmm_agbnp_plugin/blob/master/README.md) for this package.
+Follow the [installation instructions](https://github.com/egallicc/openmm_agbnp_plugin/blob/master/README.md) for this package.
 Point the `CMAKE_INSTALL_PREFIX` and `OPENMM_DIR` to the OpenMM installation directory (`$HOME/local/openmm-7.3.1` in this example).

 ### ASyncRE for OpenMM

-ASyncRE is a package written in python to perform replica exchange simulations in asynchronous mode across a wide range of computational devices and grids.
+ASyncRE performs replica exchange simulations in asynchronous mode across a wide range of computational devices and grids.
 The specific version used by SDM distributes OpenMM jobs across GPU compute servers through passwordless `ssh`.
-To install it do:
+For installation, proceed as:

 ```
 conda install numpy configobj paramiko